-To bring some inspiration, below you’ll find some daytime long exposure ideas:
+To give you some inspiration, below you’ll find some daytime long exposure ideas:

-Daytime long exposure photography will help you open a new world of photographic possibilities from a different point of view, and the best thing: capturing something that our eyes can’t see.
+Daytime long exposure photography can help open a new world of photographic possibilities from a different point of view, plus the best thing: capturing something that our eyes can’t see.

-The creative opportunities using this technique are limitless and even though it could seem a challenging type of photography, knowing the basics like the camera settings for daytime long exposure or the best ND filters to take long exposures in daylight will help you take any image that you can imagine.
+The creative opportunities using this technique are limitless, and even though it can seem like a challenging type of photography, knowing the basics, such as the camera settings for daytime long exposure or the best ND filters to take long exposures in daylight, will help you take any image you can imagine.

-Let us know if you have any questions on the comments below and don’t hesitate to share this guide if you think it could help other photographers interested in daytime long exposure photography!
+Let us know if you have any questions in the comments below, and don’t hesitate to share this guide if you think it could help other photographers who are interested in daytime long exposure photography!

 JOSE LUIS CANTABRANA